+No. of

-Region No. of Directors Territory
+Region Directors Territory

 1 3 NY: Clinton, Essex

 VT: Chittenden, Franklin, Grand Isle

 2 3 NH: Coos, Grafton

 VT: Caledonia, Essex, Lamoille,

 Orange, Orleans, Washington

 3 3 NH: Cheshire, Sullivan

 VT: Addison, Bennington, Rutland,

 Windham, Windsor

-Celeste Kane-Stebbins, Chairperson (Region 1)
+Celeste Kane-Stebbins (Region 1)

 Celeste Kane-Stebbins has served as a director since 2008.
-Her current term expires in 2020.
 Ms. Kane-Stebbins grew up on her family's dairy farm in Sheldon, Vermont.
-She and her husband, Gregory Stebbins, became Farm Credit members 43 years ago when they purchased their first farm with a loan from the Federal Land Bank of Springfield.
-Since then they have grown their business through the purchase and lease of several additional farms, including the purchase of Ms. Kane-Stebbins' parents' farm where they now reside.
+In 1976, she and her husband, Gregory Stebbins, began farming on their own and became Farm Credit members when they purchased their first farm with a loan from the Federal Land Bank of Springfield.
+Over the years they have expanded their business through the purchase and lease of several additional farms, including the purchase of Ms. Kane-Stebbins's parents' farm where they now reside.
 Ms. Kane-Stebbins and her husband established Stebbinshire Farms, Inc. in 2010; their son, Sean, and his wife, Sarah, are co-owners.
-Sean serves as Vice President and oversees daily operations.
-Stebbinshire Farms currently operates on 1,500 acres, milks approximately 500 head and raises all replacements.
-In addition, the farm runs a maple sugaring operation with approximately 10,000 taps.
-Ms. Kane-Stebbins serves as Secretary/Treasurer of the corporation.
+Sean serves as Vice-President and oversees daily operations.
+Stebbinshire Farms currently operates on 1500 acres of owned and leased land, milks approximately 500 head and raises all replacements.
+In addition, the farm has a maple sugaring operation with approximately 11,000 taps.
+Ms. Kane-Stebbins serves as Secretary-Treasurer of the corporation.
 Her primary responsibilities include bookkeeping, payroll, and tax preparation.
-Ms. Kane-Stebbins recently retired from her fulltime job as Director of Quality and Risk Management at Copley Hospital in Morrisville, Vermont but continues to work part-time as their Project Specialist.
-Ms. Kane-Stebbins earned a B.S. from the University of Vermont and a M.S. from the University of Phoenix.
-She and her husband have four children and were recently blessed with their ninth grandchild.
-In addition to currently serving on Yankee Farm Credit's Board of Directors, Ms. Kane-Stebbins serves on the Enosburg Falls Economic Development Corporation, the Franklin County Farm Bureau Board of Directors, and Northwestern Medical Center Incorporators.
+Ms. Kane-Stebbins, a registered nurse, also continues to work part-time as a Project Specialist at two local community hospitals.
+Ms. Kane-Stebbins holds a B.S. from the University of Vermont and a M.S. from the University of Phoenix.
+She and her husband have 4 children and are anticipating the arrival of their 10th grandchild.
+In addition to currently serving on Yankee Farm Credit's Board of Directors, Ms. Kane-Stebbins has served on the Community Health Center Board of Directors, and as a Sheldon School Director for 16 years.
+She currently serves on the board of the Enosburg Falls Economic Development Corporation, the Northwestern Medical Center Incorporators, and as a delegate of Franklin County Farm Bureau.